Cory Booker Proposes Nationwide Licensing For All Gun Owners

-Cory Booker, a New Jersey Democrat who is seeking his party’s nomination for president in 2020, proposed licensing for all gun owners nationwide, Yahoo News reports.
+Cory Booker, a New Jersey Democrat who is seeking his party’s nomination for president in 2020, proposed licensing for all gun owners nationwide, the Associated Press (via Yahoo News) reports.

 Thirteen states and the District of Columbia all have some form of licensing or permit requirements for gun owners.
 Booker, however, wants to see that enacted nationwide.

-“I am sick and tired of hearing thoughts and prayers for the communities that have been shattered by gun violence — it is time for bold action.”
+“I am sick and tired of hearing thoughts and prayers for the communities that have been shattered by gun violence — it is time for bold action,” he said.

 Booker also provided some specifics by what he meant by “bold action.”